AntonioRedondo/GrabSomeFood-Test/README.md

 ## License

-GrabSomeFood makes use of the [GNU GPL v3.0](http://choosealicense.com/licenses/gpl-3.0/) license.
-Remember to make public your project source code when using GrabSomeFood code.
+GrabSomeFood Test makes use of the [GNU GPL v3.0](http://choosealicense.com/licenses/gpl-3.0/) license.
+Remember to make public your project source code when reusing GrabSomeFood Test code.